Semiring Provenance for Lightweight Description Logics: Conclusions and Future Work

+Another way to extend the framework would be to consider more expressive query languages.
+There have been several attempts at extending semiring provenance for relational databases to more expressive query languages, for example featuring aggregation \cite{DBLP:conf/pods/AmsterdamerDT11}.
+In particular, non-monotone queries with difference attracted interest: \citet{DBLP:journals/japll/GeertsP10} proposed to use a monus operator on the underlying semiring, and call m\mbox{-}semirings the class of semirings with such an operator, but \citet{DBLP:conf/tapp/AmsterdamerDT11} showed limitations of the approach.
+The case of Boolean provenance (\posbool) of non-monotone queries is however well-understood \cite{DBLP:conf/icalp/AmarilliBS15}.
+Similar questions will certainly arise if we try to extend our framework to DLs or queries featuring negation.
+The recent work by \citet{DBLP:conf/birthday/Suciu24} that explores three ways of adding a difference operator to a semiring may provide some leads on these questions.

-This work was supported by the ANR project CQFD (ANR-18-CE23-0003), by the MUR for the Department of Excellence DISCo at the University of Milano-Bicocca and under the PRIN project PINPOINT Prot.\ 2020FNEB27, CUP H45E21000210001.
-Ozaki is supported by the NFR project ``Learning Description Logic Ontologies,'' grant number 316022.
+\begin{acks} We are grateful to the anonymous reviewers who pointed out issues in a previous version of this work and whose detailed feedback greatly helped us to improve this paper.
+This work was supported by the ANR projects CQFD (ANR-18-CE23-0003) and EXPAND (ANR-25-CE23-1215), and by the MUR for the Department of Excellence DISCo at the University of Milano-Bicocca and under the PRIN project PINPOINT Prot.\ 2020FNEB27, CUP H45E21000210001.
+Ana Ozaki is supported by NFR through the project ``Learning Description Logic Ontologies,'' project number 316022 and by NFR through its Centre of Excellence Integreat - The Norwegian Centre for Knowledge-driven Machine Learning, project number 332645. \end{acks}